andrewcooke/choochoo/docs/index.md

 * [Training Plans](training-plans) - in-built and custom plans.
 * [Analysis](analysis) - explore data in Jupyter notebooks.
 * [FIT Files](fit-files) - display FIT format data.

+## Current Status

+The framework is there.
+A database.
+Various ways of getting data into the database.
+Various ways of getting it out again.
+Unfortunately I am injured and recently had a set-back in my recovery, so the actual training part isn't so detailed.